 That is because in the niche field, delving deep into one topic for an extended period leads to the creation of a strong invisible entry barrier.

 ● Initiatives regarding major Key Issues (Materiality)

-Q. For the first time, your group has selected 15 key issues (materiality).
+Q. Your group has selected 16 key issues (materiality).
 (Refer to 3.
 Issues, Materiality, and Measures）

 Of these, I would like to ask you about your thoughts on the key issues (materiality) that are particularly important for your company's sustainable growth.